 It can get very hot in summer in Parramatta (even in spring and autumn)!
 I do miss living close to the beach…. but thankfully there are some great free and cheap ways to cool off without having to drive for ages through Sydney traffic – yay!
-Here I’ve listed my top 10 favourite summer water fun picks for 2020.
-I’ve made a few changes from our 2019 list, due to the ongoing bushfire emergency and fact that Northbridge Baths has an Aqua Park this summer.
+Here I’ve listed my top 10 favourite summer water fun picks for 2020/21.
+I’ve made a few changes from previous versions of this lists, mainly due to covid.

-The 10 water fun places listed are my families go to ones on a hot day – with two young kids – and we want to keep costs low.
+The 10 water fun places listed are my families go to ones on a hot day, with two young kids, when we want to keep costs low.
 You can get to all of them in under an hour from Parramatta and they’re generally not stress inducing outings.
 There’s a mixture of outdoor pools, tidal baths, water playgrounds and natural swimming spots.

 And they should suit a range of ages and swimming abilities.
 The order of my list changes with the tide, day of the week, time of the day and how much shade I’m after.
 Some are best visited at low tide, in the afternoon or with two adults watching over young kids.

 If you are after somewhere else, check out our ultimate guide to water fun in and around Parramatta with over 40 options or our top 20 summer playgrounds for some non-water fun.
-And if you want a cool indoor option, head to a shopping centre with free indoor play area, visit your local library, grab a bite to eat at a local club with an indoor play area, go to the museum or watch a movie in Junior Class.
+And if you want a cool indoor option, head to a shopping centre with free indoor play area, visit your local library, grab a bite to eat at a local club with an indoor play area, go to the museum, play at a kids cafe or watch a movie.

 This is our local water playground.
 And go to spot for a quick cool off, for all of us.
 Yes.
 I’ve been known to run through the misty tunnel on a hot day!
 Both the water play area and play equipment right (next to it) are under shade cloths.
 There are three sheltered picnic tables, lots of grass to sit and play on, bbqs and the toilets are a few minutes away.
 We usually combine a visit with lunch or dinner, with Daisy’s By The Park, Vulcano Pizza and Vikings Sports Club a short walk away.